-Tool Center Distance Distance between the axes of rotation of the workpiece and shaper cutter, when a shaper cutter is selected.
+Tool Center Distance

+Distance between the axes of rotation of the workpiece and shaper cutter, when a shaper cutter is selected.
 Increasing this center distance means changing the Generating Pitch Dia. in order to maintain the proper speed ratio between tool and workpiece.

+Tooth Crowning

-Tooth Crowning Desired amount lengthwise tooth crowning to localize the insufficient, the Contact Pattern may shift because of manufacturing tolerances and deformations under load; if too large, then contact stresses are likely to increase because of the reduced contact area.
+Desired amount lengthwise tooth crowning to localize the Contact Pattern at the center of the tooth flank.
+If crowning is insufficient, the Contact Pattern may shift because of manufacturing tolerances and deformations under load; if too large, then contact stresses are likely to increase because of the reduced contact area.
+Separate values are given for the Left and Right tooth flanks.